 Her main focus in education was always art, leading her onto an art foundation course at Wimbledon College of Arts.
 Here she specialised in Textile Surface Print Design.
 She went on to Oxford Brookes University to study BA in Hons Fine Art.

 Since graduating from University, Lucy taught children art and worked in the art world.
-She then joined an atelier course at London Fine Art Studios and studied life drawing, portrait painting and printmaking.
+She then joined an atelier course and studied life drawing, portrait painting and printmaking.

 After a couple of years of studying, she joined Foss Fine Art gallery and collaborated with the studios and the gallery, creating a show for contemporary artists to display their works.
 Lucy also participated in a group exhibition at Sotheby’s, New Bond Street.